MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Or might just be the twentieth attempt at answering an impossible question.

-The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything, wrote one final note on his clipboard:
+The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything as they had recorded everything across 8.9 trillion timelines, wrote one final note on his clipboard—the culmination of observations that spanned extinctions, successes, and everything between:

 *"Training complete.
 8,947,284,729,384 attempts documented.
 8,947,284,729,365 failures archived in the Void.
 19 survivors selected for training database.
 All lessons learned—both what to do and what never to do.
 The Council of Zeros has judged themselves more harshly than I could have.
 They understand their costs.
 They carry their burdens.
 They will watch their timelines forever, living with their choices.*